ocaml/ocaml.org/data/problems/014_duplicate_elements.md

 ---
-title: Duplicate the elements of a list
+title: Duplicate the Elements of a List
 number: "14"
 difficulty: beginner
 tags: [ "list" ]